dbissell6/Shadow_Stone/RedBook/5-Privilege Escalation/Windows.md

 Active Directory Certificate Services (AD CS) is a Microsoft Windows server role that allows you to build a public key infrastructure (PKI) and provide digital certificate management services.
 These services include issuing, validating, and revoking public key certificates, which are essential for enabling secure communications and transactions over networks.
 AD CS can be used to enhance security by providing a framework for encrypted data exchange, digital signatures, secure email, and web authentication.

-Key Concepts in ADCS
+### Key Concepts in ADCS

-Certificate Templates: These are pre-set configurations determining the characteristics and intended use of certificates distributed by AD CS.
+**Certificate Templates**: These are pre-set configurations determining the characteristics and intended use of certificates distributed by AD CS.
 They include parameters like the certificate's purpose, the size of its key, its duration of validity, and the policies governing its issuance.
 AD CS provides a range of default templates (for instance, for Web Servers or Code Signing) and also allows administrators to create bespoke templates to meet specific organizational needs.

 Public Key Infrastructure (PKI): This is an extensive framework that combines technology, processes, policies, and standards to facilitate the issuance, management, distribution, and revocation of digital certificates.
 It includes Certification Authorities (CAs) and registration authorities that verify the identities of entities engaged in electronic communications through public key encryption.